 If you do decide to move forward with a full roof replacement, we strongly encourage you to work with a company that is willing to offer you a warranty on their finished product.
 At Semper Solaris, we work with some of the very best roofing materials, including GAF and Owens Corning, which offers an outstanding 50-year platinum protection limited warranty.

-A small or moderate roof repair may only take a day for a contractor to complete.
-A larger roof repair or a full roof replacement can last several days or even longer for larger homes.
+A small or moderate Roof Installation may only take a day for a contractor to complete.
+A larger Roof Installation or a full roof replacement can last several days or even longer for larger homes.
 If you stay in the house during the repair, be prepared for disruptive noise.
 Not only will you hear feet walking on the roof over your head, but you’ll also get an earful of hammering and other noises as the workers replace roofing layers and put the shingles and tiles back on.

 It’s usually best if you can be out of the house during the repair, especially if you have young children who don’t appreciate loud noises.
 You may also want to consider taking skittish pets out of the home so as to not overly stress them.

 After the repair, your roof should be as good as new.
 Or maybe it is all new!
 Either way, you’ll rest easier at night knowing the roof over your head is strong and complete.
 If you enjoyed working with your contractor, we encourage you to write them a positive review on the review site of your choice.
 Many local San Diego Roof Installation companies depend on word of mouth and positive reviews to generate new customers, so your positive words will be appreciated.